Celtics vs. Bucks prediction, odds, line, time: 2026 NBA picks for Sunday, Feb. 1

-Celtics vs. Bucks odds, prediction, time: 2026 NBA picks for Sunday, Feb.
+Celtics vs. Bucks odds, prediction, spread, time: 2026 NBA picks for Sunday, Feb.
 1 from proven model

 SportsLine's model reveals its Boston Celtics vs. Milwaukee Bucks NBA picks today for the 2026 Pioneers Classic